Chirag435/DATA606-Capstone-Project/README.md

 # DATA606-Capstone-Project
 ## Portfolio Performance Analysis

+### Instruction:
+This project is a part of Capstone Study in Data Science graduate program in the University of Maryland Baltimore County.

 ### Overview:
 Portfolio Performance Analysis is a tool created in Python which allows investor to analyse their investment for making better decision on it.
 This tool incorporates user input for selecting stocks (Adjsuted closing price), choosing a market index as a benchmark, specifying start and end dates, allocating weights to the asset and determining the amount to be invested.
 Time series dataset for the selected stockcs, benchmark and T-bill rate are fetched from YahooFinance and FRED API respectively.
 This tool has three features: